Tipoca/scaml/README.md

 This immediately leads to the following benefits:

 * Many OCaml programming tools, such as Merlin, Tuareg, OCamlFormat, PPX'es, etc can be used for SCaml for free.
-* SCaml programs should be compilable by OCaml to native executables with an appropriate library, which can simulate their behaviour.
+* SCaml programs should be compilable by OCaml to native executables with an appropriate library, which can simulate their behavior.
 It will also open a door to write a dApp consists both of on-chain and off-chain programs in one language.
 * OCaml programmers can start writing SCaml programs immediately.
 New comers can learn SCaml through existing OCaml language tutorials and references.
 * Researchers can use SCaml for bases of their research prototypes.